Alternative branching models

-Many trunks becomes undesirable if you have the same release cadence for all the separate trunks in the repo, and you are ‘branching for release’, You have made it harder for the larger thing to be build from root.
-Better would be one, trunk with three modules, and a recursive build system, or one of the modern directed graph build systems like Buck or Bazel:
+Many trunks becomes undesirable if you have lock-step release (same cadence) for all the separate trunks in the repo, and for all of those you are ‘branching for release’.
+You have made it harder for the larger thing to be build from root.
+Better would be one trunk with three modules, and a recursive build system, or one of the modern directed graph build systems like Buck or Bazel:

 This way at least, you get to make one branch representing the release (with cherry-picks to it as bugs are eliminated).

 Even if you have different release cadences, you can still engineer a trunk this way, you just have to have a build system that can reduce to the modules being tested and deployed, skipping those that won’t be.
 See Monorepos and expanding and contracting monorepos.

 Mainline is diametrically opposite to Trunk-Based Development - do not do this.

 Mainline is a branching model that was promoted for ClearCase implementations.
 It is the principal branching model that Trunk-Based Development opposes.
 Mainline is a branch that will last forever✱.
 Off that, branches are formed for teams to do development work on.
 When that work is complete, a release may happen from that branch, and there is a big merge down to the mainline.
 On the way to the release, the branch may be frozen.

 Whenever there is a bug fix there has to be a merge down to the mainline afterward.
 There’s no ‘wrong’ in this modified branch diagram, but you should be able to guess what the worst case branching/merging scenario is.
 In case you cannot: